From a Native to a Nomad: My First Week in Medellín

 My first seven days in the City of Eternal Spring were spent settling into my Airbnb and the hip and overtly trendy neighborhood of El Poblado.
 The Venice, Calif. meets Brooklyn area is nestled against the lush flora and fauna reminiscent of the Caribbean mixed with fast rivers and waterfalls that cut down from the steep hillsides that flank the valley floor.
 My host, Christian, an Italian transplant who has occupied this city for nearly a decade, is my host and he has a trilingual tongue and a particularly animated style of conversation.
 He loves saxophone-infused electronica music and local rum and he is teaching me that this city is as welcoming as it is conflicting.

 I fell right into my lifestyle in this new hood, in part because it is the safest and most tourist-friendly region of the city, so it welcomed me because it knows my type.
-I had to choose safety first while re-locating, as a solo female traveler, so choosing the best place for a life of career productivity and cultural exploration was key.
+I had to choose safety first while re-locating as a solo female traveler, so, choosing the best place for a life of career productivity and cultural exploration was key.
 I picked up groceries at the local supermercado; filling up on fresh juice, eggs, Colombian cafe, bags of passionfruit and chunks of queso fresca.
 The dollar goes far here…3 bags of groceries cost me the equivalent of $15.
-I couldn’t leave without stashing a 6-pack of Aguila beer in the bag for under $2 and managed to make my way through the language barrier with the cashier with ease.
+I couldn’t leave without stashing a 6-pack of Aguila beer in the bag for under $2 and managed to make my way through the language barrier between the cashier and I with ease.

 So, I invited it all in.
 Mexico reminder me I needed a daily swimming hole, a place to dip and refresh when the city would overwhelm me, a community office of fellow creatives and professionals, a place to practice yoga and potentially teach at, the opportunity to connect with the locals and report on my cultural findings and stories here through literary journalism.
 I also desperately needed a Spanish immersion class to equip my tongue with the proper Latin flare so my whiteness could fade against my budding language skills.